thimpat/to-esm/README.md

 #### Convert files with patterns

 You can have multiple files converted in one go.
-It can be helpful if some files are not connected to each other.
+It can be helpful if some files are not connected.

 ```shell